 Step 3: Once you move into your new home, simply take all your equipment with you and set it up.

-Moving services with Electric Ireland
+Transferring Gas & Electricity with Electric Ireland

 Step 1: Visit Electric Ireland and click on the link “Transfer Account to Another Property”.